 • check identity documents of persons participating in enforcement proceedings;

-Collection procedure, the order of work of bailiffs
+Collection procedure, order of work of bailiffs

 The court sends the writ of execution to the FSSP.